-The Blue Trail is the left fork and is a steeper 2.3-mile hike past Clifford and Woodman ponds, ending at Rainbow Lake.
-This trail is strenuous, so make sure to bring good shoes and plenty of drinking water.
+Blue Trail - The Blue Trail (5+ miles out-and-back) is the left fork at the Horserace Pond-Blue Trail intersection and is aptly blazed in blue.
+From the intersection, it is a steep 2.3-mile hike past Clifford and Woodman ponds, to Rainbow Lake.
 The path leads through some remarkable stands of old-growth forest, and loops around Clifford and Woodman ponds.
 Rainbow Lake, the terminus of the trail, is the largest of the lakes in the Debsconeag Lakes Wilderness Area, and is a great spot to see Loons and Bald Eagles.
 It is also one of seven lakes in Maine with arctic char, a native fish related to salmon and trout.

 Nearly half the forests in the DLWA show no signs of past logging.
 Trees as old as 300 years have been found in more remote areas.
 Old, undisturbed forests like these are rich in diversity and complexity.
 The forest floor is covered with logs and mosses and ancient trees, whether standing or fallen, provide habitat for many woodland creatures.

 The Debsconeag Lakes Wilderness Area preserve Guidelines:

 Visit The Nature Conservancy online for more information or contact:

 From Millinocket, take the Golden Road about 18 miles to Abol Bridge and then 5 miles further west.
 Take a left turn onto a road marked with a white sign at the top of the hill just west of the sign for Horserace Brook campsite.
 Follow the dirt road several hundred yards and park at the trailhead near Horserace Brook.

 Success!
 A new password has been emailed to you.